An open-source package manager for agent skills

 crew update [<name>…]

 Update all installed skills, or only those named.
+Names can be bare or tap-qualified.
 Pinned SHAs are skipped unless --force.

 crew list